ibuetler/p3s-log-aggregation/Tutorial.md

 The created KML File can be uploaded in Google Maps in the following way:

-Open your browser and navigate to Google Maps.Click on the 3 dashes in the upper left corner (Menu).
+Open your browser and navigate to Google Maps.Next, Click on the 3 dashes in the upper left corner (Menu).
 Select "your places" from the list.
 Under the point "your places" select "Maps".
 Click on the point "Create Map" at the very bottom.
 Then use the import point to upload your KML file.